firstdraft/appdev-lessons/lessons/rps-rcav-lesson-part-01.md

 #### Quiz Question

 - What happens when a user in our app visits a URL from their address bar?
+Choose all that apply.
 - A Ruby Class is created for the page
     - Not quite, recall the term **instance method**
 - This URL is added to our specs
     - No, because we the developers specify the available URLs
 - A Ruby method connected to the URL is called
     - That's right!
-This is the _action method_ that does the work of rendering or redirecting {: .choose_best #user_visits_url points="10" answer="3" }
+This is the _action method_ that does the work of rendering or redirecting
+- The user is redirected somewhere, or some content is rendered for them
+    - That's right!
+These are typically the two actions that result from someone visiting a URL {: .choose_all #user_visits_url points="10" answer="[3,4]" }

+**TODO:** check the functionality of `.choose_all` question above. does it work when only one right answer is given?
+Also, markdown is not interpreted properly in the answer pop-up box.

 # What's an RCAV?

-**For the next few sections, just follow along with the text, in the next part of the lesson, we will actually be typing things out in our Gitpod workspace.**
+For the next few sections, just follow along with the text, in the next part of the lesson, we will actually be typing things out in our Gitpod workspace.

 ## RCAV: Route